software-assignments-spring2021/fall-2019-easy-nyu/CONTRIBUTING.md

 # Who Should Contribute

-EasyNYU team strongly encourage GitHub community member to contribute is any of the following criteria is true:
+The EasyNYU team strongly encourages the GitHub community member to contribute in any of the following criteria if true:
-- You have expertise in pure JavaScript web development
+- You have expertise in pure JavaScript web development.
-- You identify bugs / suggestions / better and more efficient solutions in master code
+- You identify bugs / suggestions / better and more efficient solutions in master code.
-- You want to create a easy to use template for other universities beyond the current NYU scope
+- You want to create a easy to use template for other universities beyond the current NYU scope.

 # How to Run
 ## Step 0: Make sure you have npm on your machine.